 The effects of Uranus square Pluto are clearly being felt around the world.
-The Pluto/Uranus conjunction in the 1960′s was the seed moment that started this and it certainly was felt as a sexual revolution.
+The Pluto/Uranus conjunction in the 1960′s was the seed moment that started this process.
+This square had been mainly looked at as representing political change, but I also see it as a sexual revolution as it was in the 1960′s with the advent of the pill.
 In the years ahead we must watch out for triggers from either Mars or Lilith as this will certainly show women being far more militant than they have been in the past and I think this will be more apparent in the middle east.
 It has to represent some form of feminist uprising.
 Women have been far more active in the recent civil protests in Egypt and Libya.

 Islamic Feminism states that for true liberation of these Arab states, women must also be free from oppression.
 Much headway has been made by the Muslim nations in this regard in the last 20 years.
 But it would be wrong to think women in the West are so far ahead with their brand of feminism.
 In someways I think we have gone backwards.

 In 2016 Uranus forms a conjunct with Eris.
 The potential here is great for breakthrough thinking and enlightenment regarding equality of the sexes, enslavement and whether we bow down to God/Authority.
 Are we going to live in a fools paradise, or exile ourselves like Lilith?

 Women’s “Pain Body”

 Ekhart Tolle in his book The Power of Now, maintains that enlightenment for the whole of humanity is in the hands of women.
 On Page 194 he talks about the collective pain-body where women need to stop identifying themselves as victims, move on from blame and take control.
 This is the story of “The Fall” really.
 In biting Liliths apple, Eve reclaimed her sovereignty and also that of Adams.
 It’s interesting that it is always the female who rebels, like Pandora and her box.